Monroe, North Carolina: Civil rights struggle

-Racial segregation established by a white-dominated state legislature after the end of the Reconstruction era, persisted for nearly a century into the 1960s.
-Following World War II, many local blacks and veterans, including Marine veteran Robert F. Williams, began to push to regain their constitutional rights after having served the United States and the cause of freedom during the war.
-This would come to be met with some resistance.
-During this time, the city had a population estimated at 12,000; the press reported an estimated 7,500 members of the Ku Klux Klan gathering in the city, many coming from South Carolina, being only 14 miles from the state border.
+Racial segregation established by a white-dominated state legislature after the end of the Reconstruction era persisted for nearly a century into the 1960s.
+Following World War II, many local blacks and veterans, including Marine veteran Robert F. Williams, began to push to regain their constitutional rights after having served the United States military during the war.
+Williams and the burgeoning NAACP chapter would be met with fierce resistance during their push to integrate local public facilities.
+During a 1957 effort to integrate a local swimming pool, the city had an estimated population of 12,000; the press reported an estimated 7,500 members of the Ku Klux Klan gathering in the city, many of whom arrived from across the South Carolina border just 14 miles away.

-Williams was elected as president of the local chapter of the NAACP; the National Association for the Advancement of Colored People had been founded in the early 1900s.
+Williams was elected as president of the local chapter of the NAACP in 1951.
 He began to work to integrate public facilities, starting with the library and the city's swimming pool, which both excluded blacks.
 He noted that not only did blacks pay taxes as citizens that supported operations of such facilities, but they had been built with federal funds during the Great Depression of the 1930s.

 In 1958 Williams hired Conrad Lynn, a civil rights attorney from New York City, to aid in defending two African-American boys, aged nine and seven.
 They had been convicted of "molestation" and sentenced to a reformatory until age 21 for kissing a white girl their age on the cheek.
 This became known as the Kissing Case.
-The former First Lady, Eleanor Roosevelt, talked to the North Carolina governor to urge restraint, and the case became internationally embarrassing for the United States.
+The former First Lady, Eleanor Roosevelt, talked to the North Carolina governor (Luther H. Hodges) to urge restraint, and the case became internationally embarrassing for the United States.
 After three months, the governor pardoned the boys.

 During the civil rights movement years of the 1960s, there was rising in Ku Klux Klan white violence against the minority black community of Monroe.
 Williams began to advocate black armed self-defense.
 Groups known as the Deacons for Defense, were founded by other civil rights leaders in Louisiana and Mississippi.